16aburnett/AmyScript/code/amyc/notes.md

 10+ hours - Saturday, Mar 26, 2022

 Friday, Dec 2, 2022 - stayed up til 4:22am writing backend for python :)
+Saturday, Dec 3, 2022 - stayed up til 3:00am implementing classes for python backend (and tweeks for x86)

+- [ ] remove all unnecessary files

+- [ ] separate amyasm to a separate repo
+- [ ] targets should have default output file names

 - [ ] backend to python
 - [ ] backend to c++